hannahgsimon/Fraudulent-Activity-Notifications/README.md

 ### How to Run the Stress Test

 1. Generate the Input File (Linux/macOS/WSL)

+You can either use the pre-generated `stress_input.txt` file already included in the GitHub repository, **or** generate it manually using the following commands:

 ```bash
 echo "200000 100000" > stress_input.txt
 python3 -c "print(' '.join(['1'] * 200000))" >> stress_input.txt